 8. Shopify

 Shopify is an e-commerce platform for physical and digital products.
-It also offers features and integrations for selling e-books, courses, templates, software, music, and more.
+It also offers features and integrations for selling e-books, courses, templates, software, and music.

-It provides a fully hosted e-commerce platform that allows sellers to manage digital products with ease.
+It provides a fully hosted e-commerce platform that allows you to manage digital products with ease.
 This platform gives you full control over your store’s branding, customization, and pricing.

 Key Features